sourcey/libsourcey/README.md

 Transfer/sec:      2.19MB
 ~~~

-As you can see the `httpechoserver` is almost twice as fast as the `nodejs` echo server, which is a massive performance gain over one of the leading web server implementations.
-Check the `httpechoserver` sample for the full code, including the `nodejs` echo server we used for profiling.
+As you can see the `httpechoserver` is almost twice as fast as the dead simple `nodejs` echo server, which is not a bad performance gain over one of the web's leading technologies thats touted for it's performance.
+Check the `httpechoserver` sample for the full code, including the `nodejs` echo server we used for benchmarking.

 #### Processes

-Interacting with system processes doesn't have to be painful.
+Interacting with system processes and piping IO doesn't have to be painful.
 The following code will run the `ping sourcey.com` and with `stdio` and exit callbacks:

 ~~~cpp